ballerina-platform/openapi-connectors/openapi/azure.openai.text/Module.md

 Create and initialize a `text:Client` with the obtained `apiKey` and a `serviceUrl` containing the deployed models.

     ```ballerina
     final text:Client textClient = check new (
         config = {auth: {apiKey: apiKey}},
         serviceUrl = serviceUrl
     );
     ```

 ### Step 3: Invoke connector operation
 1. Now you can use the operations available within the connector.

-Note that they are in the form of remote operations.
+>**Note:** that they are in the form of remote operations.

     Following is an example on text completion using an OpenAI text-davinci-002 model:

-    Generate text with Davinci

-    Sample

     ```ballerina
     public function main() returns error? {